harichandana-yeluri/AI-Data-Architecture-Design-and-Implementation/part2-nosql/nosql_analysis.md

 - Maintains high availability and performance under increasing load.
 - Avoids the vertical scaling limitations common in relational databases.<br>
 This makes MongoDB highly suitable for large-scale, high-traffic applications.

+## Section C: Trade-offs

+### What are two disadvantages of using MongoDB instead of MySQL for this product catalog?
+Using MongoDB instead of MySQL for the given product catalog offers flexibility, but it also introduces certain disadvantages.
+Two significant disadvantages are explained below: